Ilona Staller: Pornography and show business

-In 1987, invited by a local magazine, she visited the Portuguese Parliament and posed topless before being stopped by the authorities, to general giggles, leading to the suspending of the session and originating official complaints from members of CDS.
-Only Natália Correia was seen talking to the Italian member of parliament.

-In 1996, she appeared in the film Replikator and, in 1996, she had a role in the Brazilian soap opera Xica da Silva (TV series)|Xica da Silva as Princess Ludovica di Castelgandolfo di Genova.
-In 2008, she was a contestant on the Argentine version of Strictly Come Dancing named Bailando por un Sueño.
+In 1987, invited by the Portuguese magazine Tal & Qual, Staller visited the Assembly of the Republic and posed topless, leading to the suspension of the session and official complaints from members of CDS – People's Party.
+The only person who talked to Staller was Natália Correia.
+Staller has appeared nude in Playboy editions in several countries.
+Her first Playboy appearance was in Argentina in March 1988.
+She also appeared in the U.S. edition in September 1990, and in Hungary (June 2005), Serbia (July 2005), and Mexico (September 2005).
+Staller appeared in the film Replikator (1996) and had a role in the Brazilian soap opera Xica da Silva (TV series)|Xica da Silva as Princess Ludovica di Castelgandolfo di Genova, also in 1996.
+In 2008, Staller participated as a contestant on the Argentine version of Strictly Come Dancing called Bailando por un Sueño.